nagyist/tao-user-guide/src/the-basics/items/interaction-types/associate-interaction.md

 **Step 5:** Click the first item to be associated, and then on the first box.
 Click its match (association), and then on the second box.

-This will provide the first set of correct responses, and open up the option to fill in a second set of associated items.
-Fill in all the correct associations, leaving unmatched the incorrect associations.
+Clicking the match will provide the first set of correct responses, and open up the option to fill in a second set of correct associated items.
+Complete all the correct associations.

 **Step 6:** In the Properties Panel, check the box instructing to *Shuffle Answers*.

 This will help disguise the matched pairs entered in for the question.
-If this is not clicked, how you've entered the tiles in will be how they will appear to the test-taker.
+If this is not clicked, how you've entered the tiles in will be how they will appear to the Test-taker.

 **Step 7:** Click the blue *Done* button.